CRIS-CS-Python/python-intro/lessons/02-strings.md

 "Hello" + "World"
 #> HelloWorld

 # There is no space between the two words.
 Why?
-We need to tell python to print a space
+We need to tell Python to print a space
 "Hello" + " " + "World"
 #> Hello World
 ```